ejrbuss/pyxam/README.md

 **number**
 Usage `pyxam.py -n <an integer value>`
 The number of exams to generate.
 Assuming your exams make use of random numbers or question rearrangment this will allow you to quickly create different exam versions.
+**recompilation**
+Usage `pyxam.py -r <an integer value>`
+The number of additional times a latex file will be compiled.
+Some LaTeX commands require multiple passes to function properly (like \ref).
+By default Pyxam compiles files twice.
+This is only relevant to the pdf and dvi formats.
 **format**
 Usage: `pyxam.py -f <format>`
 Specify the output format for Pyxam.
 By default Pyxam will export a .tex file.
 Avaialble formats include: